SpencerSzabados/SpencerSzabados.github.io/_posts/2022-07-20-perlin-worms.md

 {% include figure.liquid loading="eager" path="assets/img/posts/perlin-worms/perlin_noise_80x80_super.png" class="img-fluid rounded z-depth-1" max-width="400px" center="true" %}

 # Constructing the worms
 Given our noise domain (defined above) we can construct the worms.
-To do this, a _lookup line segment_ is placed within a noise domain (e.g., Perlin Noise is used here as it is gives a coherent space) and used it to perform directional lookups at sample points along its length.
+To do this, a _lookup line segment_ is placed within a noise domain (e.g., Perlin Noise is used here as it gives a coherent space) and used it to perform directional lookups at sample points along its length.
 These sample points correspond to segments on the worm and are used to orient each relative to the previous segment along the worm.

 The following code defines a simple worm class, a sampling segment, and a loop for rendering the worm based on the noise samples drawn form the segment.